who2101/wlib/README.md

-# wlib
+# SourcePawn Include with functions

-Sourcemod Include with functions
+# Some functions may not work.